Comment les Vers à Soie Produisent la Soie

 • The "education rooms" for the oldest.

-• The forage room to store the sheets.
+• The feeding room to store the sheets.

 • The cocoon room to collect the cocoons.